 - The higher mortgage increases the time it takes to build equity in your home.

 Your choices of how you spend your money relate back to whether or not a debt is considered good or bad.
 It is important to remember that any debt that is excessive or used to purchase wants instead of needs should likely be avoided.

 Additionally, just because the debt is good instead of bad does not mean that you should borrow all of the money that is available to you.

 Use good judgment when you make decisions to borrow money.
 You may regret purchasing a home if you end up being house poor as a result.
 Try to keep your debt-to-income ratio below 35% of your income.

 And, as you consider taking on more debt to buy something, be intentional.
 Ask yourself the following questions:

 - Will I have something to show for this money in the next year or five years?

-- Is it something that I need to purchase immediately (such as a car repair or pay for a medical emergency)?
+- Is it something that I need immediately (such as paying for a car repair or a medical emergency)?
 Can I save up for it instead?

 - Is there an alternative way to pay for this?